 Art Centre Building two-to-three students per unit - $2,775 per semester*

-Art Centre Building three-to-four students per unit - $2,510 per semester*
+Art Centre Building four-to-six students per unit - $2,510 per semester*

 Dining and Meal Plans